ygong-hue/Machine-Learning-Project/README.md

 # 📊 Predicting Corporate Profitability Using ESG & Financial Indicators

 ## 👥 Contributors
-- **Wei-Ling HUANG**
+- **Wei-Ling HUNG**
 - **Yushu GONG**

 ---

 ## 1. Project Overview

 In recent years, Environmental, Social, and Governance (ESG) performance has become a critical factor in corporate strategy.
 Organizations and investors want to understand not only how ESG impacts sustainability outcomes, but also whether it influences **financial performance**.
+Investors and companies want to understand:

+> **Can ESG performance meaningfully predict a company’s financial profitability?**

 This project analyzes the relationship between **financial metrics, ESG indicators, and corporate profitability**, and builds machine learning models to predict a company’s **Profit Margin**.